-Social distancing has made certain video game activities tougher, like Friend Trading in Pokémon Home.
-To remedy this, Pokémon Home has briefly enabled long-distance trading through the mobile app, allowing you to trade with friends over the internet.
+Social distancing has made certain video game activities more challenging, like Friend Trading in Pokémon Home.
+To remedy this, Pokémon Home has enabled long-distance trading through the mobile app, allowing you to trade with friends over the internet.

 Here’s everything you need to know to make the most of the temporary feature.

-How to use long-distance trading in Pokémon Home
+How do you use long-distance trading in Pokémon Home?

-Before you can start long-distance trading, update your app to the latest version.
+Before starting long-distance trading, update your app to the latest version.
 Once that’s done, add the person you’d like to trade with as a friend by clicking on the “Friends” menu, then “Add Friend.”
 You’ll then be able to add them via friend code.
 Alternatively, you can give them your friend code, which can be found above the button used to enter a friend code.

 Once you’ve added your dear pal, head to the GTS menu and click “Friend Trade.”
 Select your trade partner, who will then receive a prompt to select you on their end.
 Once that’s done, you’ll be able to trade Pokémon.
 The process will need to be repeated for each trade performed.
-Up to 10 Friend Trades can be completed in a day.
+You can complete up to 10 Friend Trades in a day.
 (That’s for all your friends for a total of 10 each day, not 10 per person.)

 The same Pokémon Home update included other additions, such as a decrease in time needed for Wonder Box trading, the feature that lets you trade multiple Pokémon in exchange for a quantity of random Pokémon equal to the number you deposited.
 It also increased the number of free Room Trades allotted per day from three to 10.